-“All our Power rests in the Awareness OF our Power”
+Stephanie Dougherty “All our Power rests in the Awareness of our power"

-“All our Power rests in the Awareness OF our Power”
+Stephanie Dougherty “All our Power rests in the Awareness of our power"

 Most organizations now accept that continuous change and transformation have become the norm in a global economy, while the pressure to deliver in this environment is having a major impact on business performance in addition to impairing the health of employees.
 Many organizations realize they have both a desire and responsibility to act.
 The issue for these companies is that there have been few interventions that can be objectively measured to make a positive impact and even fewer that can be sustained over time.
 In short, companies have struggled to find a solution to what has become a major obstacle to business performance in the 21st century.
 Numerous scientific studies have now shown that excessive pressure directly impacts the internal physiological processes of individuals.
 This impact upon the internal processes undermines performance, reduces perceptual clarity and directly impairs personal performance.
 Conversely, studies have demonstrated that peak performance can be achieved and sustained, and the underlying mechanisms are now well understood.